calne-ca/tampermonkey-azure-devops-pull-request-tag-filter/README.md

 Because of this, pull requests might be visible for a split second before the script removes them.

 ## Example
-Aussimging you have the following URL:
+Assuming you have the following URL:

 ```
 https://dev.azure.com/<org>\<project>/_git/<repo>/pullrequests?_a=active